 - Destination (required for version 0.11.1 or and earlier, determined via Resource in version 0.11.2): The IP address or hostname of the remote device.

 - Count (required): This number tells the agent how many ICMP echo-request packets it should before exiting.
 The default value is 0.

 - Leave the count as 0 if the test is permanent/ongoing.

 - Specify the number of packets to send before exiting.

-- Interval (required): The interpacket leave, that is the time in seconds interceding between two consecutive ICMP echo-request packets.
+- Interval (required): The interpacket leave, or time in seconds interceding between two consecutive ICMP echo-request packets.
 The default value is 1 second.

-- Timeout per datapoint (required): The number of seconds that the agent will wait for a ICMP echo-reply before declaring that datapoint failed.
-The default value is 5.
+- Timeout per datapoint (required): The number of seconds that the agent will wait for a ICMP echo-reply before declaring that datapoint as failed.
+The default value is 5 seconds.